History of Transylvania: Saxons

 In the 12th and 13th centuries, the areas in the south and northeast were settled by German colonists known as Saxons.
 Tradition holds that Siebenbürgen, the German name for Transylvania, derives from the seven principal fortified towns founded by these Transylvanian Saxons.

 The first German settlers called in by Géza II in around 1160 came from the Rhineland and established their villages between the Olt and Küküllő rivers.
-Around the same time north of them, German "guests" (hospites) arrived to the kingly estates in Radna and Beszterce.
+Around the same time north of them, German "guests" (hospites) arrived at the kingly estates in Radna and Beszterce.
 The colonization was organized by the Gräves (de) or gerébs (hu).
 Some gerébs received judicial, administrative, martial positions.
 These titles later became hereditary.

 Already in the 13th century, Transylvanian Saxony was divided into seats mirroring the Székelys.
 The basis of the Transylvanian German administration was laid by Andrew II in his 1224 diploma "Andreanum".
 He ceased the supervision of the voivode and gave the job (called "royal judge" (királybíró) from then on) to the ispán of Szeben.
 The municipal privileges enabling local priest and judge elections, that the Saxon seats and villages received came to be known as "Szeben freedom" (szebeni szabadság).
 The area of the Beszterce river could also enjoy the "Szeben freedom" from 1366 on.
 The Saxons only had to pay tax to the king.
 This was every year on St. Martin's Day, 11 November.
 Furthermore, 500 German armored soldiers were recruited into the Hungarian army.
 The recruitment and training was managed by the Saxon count, the second most powerful Saxon lord in the colony.

 As the society evolved, the Saxon middle class discriminated the gerébs who largely assimilated into the Hungarian nobility.
 The now leaderless communities became either craftmen or independent peasants.
 The markets where they sold their products became towns.
 A new class also emerged: the merchant citizenry.
 Their towns gained the right to tax cargoes, containing expensive eastern goods.
 As the Saxons now preferred hiring mercenaries rather than recruiting from their own folk, the count post, now functioning more of an economist, was taken over by the mayor of Szeben.
 The mayor was chosen by an urban council of 12 persons who came from a council of 100 persons.
 Ergo, the Saxon society's most powerful officials were the royal judge and the mayor, both from Szeben.

 The ecclesia of Transylvanian Saxony was very divided.
 Some counties in the southern part were attached to the provostship of Szeben, others to the bishopric of Gyulafehérvár.